cyanzhong/xTeko/extension-scripts/$2048/README.md

 Is this a game based on SpriteKit?

-Yes and No, JSBox doesn't support SpriteKit yet, but we can use it in a hacky way: [Runtime](https://docs.xteko.com/#/en/runtime/intro).
+Yes and No, this is an example that shows you how to use Objective-C [Runtime](https://docs.xteko.com/#/en/runtime/intro).

-Runtime system provided by JSBox is very powerful, we can do many things even JSBox doesn't support.
+Runtime system provided by JSBox is very powerful, we can do many things.

 In this project, we want to show you how to:

-- Load frameworks dynamically
 - Create/inherit native classes dynamically
 - Call functions dynamically (reflection)
 - Override existing functions dynamically (hook)

-Yes, everything in this project is dynamic, it works like magic, you shouldn't always use Runtime unless you have to do it.
+Yes, it works like magic, you shouldn't always use Runtime unless you have to do it.

 It helps you understand Runtime better, have fun!